Evidlo/prelim/main.typ

       $p_("phot")(lambda) = lr(\[D(L_("exo")(lambda) + L_("bkg")(lambda)) * h)\]_j dot.op A dot.op Omega gt("(phot/s/nm)")$
   )
     where $A dot.op Omega$ is pixel etendue, $D$ is a non-linear spatial distortion, and $h$ is a convolutional kernel representing optical blur.
 Subscript $j$ denotes that only a single pixel is considered of the spatially-distorted and blurred signal.
+    Note that the above expression implicitly assumes that radiance is constant over the entire pixel, an approximation that holds true so long as hydrogen density does not vary much in the #gls("FOV") in the direction perpendicular to the #gls("LOS").
   After entering the instrument, the photons pass through an optical filter and photocathode where they are converted to a stream of photoelectrons (also known as _events_) with rate $e_"phot"$.
 This conversion happens with efficiency $f_"opt" epsilon(lambda)$ (events/phot) where unitless scaling factor $f_"opt"$ (known as a _flat-field_) accounts for spatial variation in the optics, filters and photocathode.

   #math.equation(numbering: none,